recursion-ninja/CSc-85020/Presentation/slides.md

 What are sinks in a sensor "Sensor Network?"

 - Sinks are not persistent in the network
-- Sinks transit throught the network
+- Sinks transit through the network
 - "Pull-based" data flow

 ::::